kanak-attack-manoa/kanak-attack-manoa.github.io/index.md

 $ meteor npm install
 ```

+## Development History

+With milestone 1, our application was able to host sample menu items and vendors and display their information on a card graphic to the user on the webpage.
+Admins were also able to edit the data of the menu items and vendor data.
+For milestone 2, our application allowed for vendors to create their own type of account for specific data editing, and allows normal users to view vendor-specific menu items on a separate page.
+Admin functionalities are also updated in milestone 2.

 ## Running the system

 Once the libraries are installed, you can run the application by invoking the "start" script in the [package.json file](https://github.com/kanak-attack-manoa/kanak-attack-manoa/blob/master/app/package.json):